codefellows/seattle-iOS-401d8/06-intro-objective-c/class-28/README.md

 ## Lab Assignment
 * Embed the `ViewController` into a `NavigationController`.
 * Create a new `UIViewController` called `AddEmployeeViewController`.
-	* Setup `AddViewController` in storyboard with text fields for each model variable(firstName, lastName, email).
+	* Setup `AddEmployeeViewController` in storyboard with text fields for each model variable(firstName, lastName, email).
 	* Add `Save` and `Cancel` buttons.
-* Add UIBarButton to the ViewController's NavigationBar & create a segue to the `AddViewController`.
+* Add UIBarButton to the ViewController's NavigationBar & create a segue to the `AddEmployeeViewController`.
 	* When pressed, this button should present modally the `AddEmployeeViewController` to properly create a new `Employee`.
 * Implement saving using `NSKeyedArchiver` and `NSKeyedUnarchiver` to allow persistence of your `EmployeeDatabase`.